alexandair/entra-powershell-docs/docs/conceptual/migration-guide.md

 This article details the process of running your existing AzureAD PowerShell scripts with minimal modifications using Microsoft Entra PowerShell by using the `Enable-EntraAzureADAlias` command.

 > [!IMPORTANT]
-> Cmdlets in Microsoft Entra PowerShell are in preview and are subject to change.
-We don't support use of these cmdlets in production applications.
+> Microsoft Entra PowerShell cmdlets are currently in preview and might change.
+We recommend using these cmdlets for testing and development purposes only, and not in production applications at this time.

 ## Use compatibility mode with Enable-EntraAzureADAlias